Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 You can perform a superset on:

-- opposing muscle groups: for example, back and triceps workouts
+- Opposing muscle groups: for example, back and triceps workouts

-- the same muscle group: two different workouts on one muscle group.
+- The same muscle group: two different workouts on one muscle group.

-A study published in the European Journal of Applied Physiology compared the effectiveness of supersets with traditional workouts and tri-sets (workouts on three muscle groups) (4).
+A study published in the European Journal of Applied Physiology compared the effectiveness of supersets with traditional workouts and tri-sets (workouts on three muscle groups) (2).
 The findings revealed that supersets and tri-sets could reduce training time and enhance training efficiency.

 However, when using superset and tri-set workouts, you need more recovery time after training to avoid muscle overexertion and an overall fatigue.

-Is A Back And Tricep Workout Good?
+Is a Back and Tricep Workout Good?

-One benefit of combining your back and triceps workout is reducing the time you need to exercise.
-This may be particularly important to you if you’re always strapped for time and can’t manage to squeeze in a workout into your jam-packed schedule.
-In fact, in a Gympass study, nearly half of the Americans polled (48 percent) pointed out they had no time to exercise because they were snowed under work (3).
+One benefit of combining your back and triceps workouts is that it reduces the time you need to exercise.
+This may be particularly important to you if you’re always strapped for time and can’t manage to squeeze a workout into your jam-packed schedule.

-Training two body parts during a workout may also keep you from plateauing.
+Training two body parts during a workout may also stop you from plateauing.
 The combined exercise adds that extra bit of shock to your muscles to keep you on track to achieve your fitness goals.

-How To Workout Tricep And Back Muscles
+How to Workout the Tricep and Back Muscles

 Perform the back and tricep exercises back to back and rest after that.

-What Is The Best Workout For Triceps And Back?
+What Is the Best Workout for Triceps and Back?

-Front Lat Pulldowns And Rope Pushdowns
+- Front Lat Pulldowns and Rope Pushdowns

 Here’s how to do the lat pulldowns.

-Your goal with the lat pulldown is to strengthen the broadest muscle in your back: the latissimus dorsi (2).
+Your goal with the lat pulldown is to strengthen the broadest muscle in your back: the latissimus dorsi (5).
 This muscle promotes good posture and spinal stability.

 Follow these steps when doing lat pulldowns:

-- Keep your bottom on the seat, and start by using the inside handle grips of the machine.
+- Keep your bottom on the seat and start by using the inside handle grips of the machine.

 - Exhale while pulling down and inhale while going back up.